f-o-a-m/cliquebait/README.md

 ## Quickstart
 Simply run `docker run --rm -it -p 8545:8545 foamspace/cliquebait:latest` and connect to `http://localhost:8545/` using your Web3 interface of choice!

+Note: If you plan to use the Remix IDE, you may need to enable CORS in Geth.
+This will be done by default in the future, but in the meantime you may run `docker run --rm -it -p 8545:8545 foamspace/cliquebait:latest /cliquebait/run.bash --rpccorsdomain='*'` instead.
 ## Advanced Usage

 ### Create more (or less) accounts on startup